goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 3. (Optional) [LDAPCP](https://www.ldapcp.com/docs/overview/introduction/) installed on the target SharePoint farm

 :::info
-Ensure Authentik and SharePoint Server clocks are synchronized.
+Ensure that the authentik and SharePoint Server clocks are synchronized.
 :::

 These guidelines use the following placeholders for the overall setup: